mxz7/nypsi/economy/seasons.md

 ## why?

-its a good way to keep economy fresh and under control 🙂. and at the end of every season, the top 5 balancesm globally get rewards, such as nypsi premium & real money
+its a good way to keep economy fresh and under control 🙂. and at the end of every season, the top 5 balances globally get rewards, such as nypsi premium & real money